ysharplanguage/FastJsonParser/README.md

         * vs. JSON.NET in ~ 7.95 seconds
         * vs. ServiceStack...
 N / A
         * (Which yields System.Text.Json.JsonParser's throughput : 9,486,895 bytes / second)
-    * [_oj-highly-nested.json.txt](https://raw.github.com/ysharplanguage/FastJsonParser/master/JsonTest/TestData/_oj-highly-nested.json.txt) borrowed from Peter's sample, at:
+    * [_oj-highly-nested.json.txt](https://raw.github.com/ysharplanguage/FastJsonParser/master/JsonTest/TestData/_oj-highly-nested.json.txt) comes from Peter's sample and tests, at:
         * http://www.ohler.com/dev/oj_misc/performance_strict.html

-I find Peter's JSON sample interesting for its non-trivial "shape", and the "highly nested" arrays at end of the payload:
+I find JSON data sample from Peter interesting for its non-trivial "shape", and the presence of these "highly nested" arrays (so to speak) at end of the payload:

     {"a":"Alpha","b":true,"c":12345,"d":[true,[false,[-123456789,null],3.9676,["Something else.",false],null]],"e":{"zero":null,"one":1,"two":2,"three":[3],"four":[0,1,2,3,4]},"f":null,"h":{"a":{"b":{"c":{"d":{"e":{"f":{"g":null}}}}}}},"i":[[[[[[[null]]]]]]]}

 As for that "vs. ServiceStack in...
 N / A":

-unfortunately, quite unfamiliar with it, I'm still trying to understand how, in absence of POCOs, to have ServiceStack deserialize into merely trees of dictionaries mixed with lists or arrays (just as we can do very easily with JSON.NET, the JavaScriptSerializer, or my parser here).
+unfortunately, quite unfamiliar with ServiceStack, I'm still trying to understand how, in absence of POCOs, to have it deserialize into merely trees of dictionaries + lists or arrays (just as we can do very easily with JSON.NET, the JavaScriptSerializer, or my parser here).

 ***Rick's "Boon" small test***